exoscale/deps-modules/README.md

                  :ns-default exoscale.deps-modules}}}
 ```

-Then you should be able to run it from the root of your project via
+Then you should be able to run it from the root of your project:

 ```shell